swalker-sada/anthos-practice/platform_admins/docs/distributed-service-intro.md

 <img src="/platform_admins/docs/img/ob-aws-banner.png" width=70% height=70%>

+> Note: It may take a few minutes for the AWS banner to show up.

 `frontend` Service is now deployed to both GKE and EKS cluster.
 The incoming traffic is being load balanced between the two workload instances (Pods running in GKE and EKS cluster).

 [Anthos Service Mesh](https://cloud.google.com/anthos/service-mesh) allows you to connect services running on multiple Kubernetes clusters.
 The [ASM controlplane](https://istio.io/latest/docs/ops/deployment/architecture/#istiod) runs in every cluster and automatically discovers (and updates) Pod IP addresses for all services running inside the [service mesh](https://cloud.google.com/blog/products/networking/welcome-to-the-service-mesh-era-introducing-a-new-istio-blog-post-series).
 When you add (or remove) a Deployment to any cluster, the ASM controlplanes in every cluster discovers the change and updates all of the [Envoy proxy sidecars](https://istio.io/latest/docs/ops/deployment/architecture/#envoy) running in every Pod in the service mesh.